 Chimney Maintenance Tips

-The Chimney Safety Institute recommends that if you light fires in your fireplace or woodstove three or more times a week during the heating season, proper chimney maintenance includes cleaning and inspecting the chimney once a year.
+The Chimney Safety Institute recommends an annual inspection and cleaning if you light fires in your fireplace or woodstove three or more times a week during the heating season.
 If you burn green wood, pros recommend cleaning it twice a year.
 Here are a few ways to keep your fireplace and chimney in good condition between sweeps:

 When you have your chimney cleaned, have the furnace flue cleaned at the same time.
 While furnace flues are typically less susceptible to creosote build-up, they do get fouled with sulfur and chlorine.
 Allowed to accumulate, these chemicals combine to form a powerful acid that will eat away at the flue.